 Marie is one of the EMAs longest-serving volunteers!
 She came to the EMA through the Community Emergency Response Team as the team’s coordinator.
-She was the driving force in forming the CERT team in Benton County more than thirteen years ago and maintains the leadership, training, and guidance the group needs to continue to thrive and develop in the ever-changing, ever-advancing world of emergency support and recovery.
-Marie will retire from the position of CERT Coordinator of Benton County on June 1, 2019.
+She was the driving force in forming the CERT team in Benton County more than thirteen years ago and maintained the leadership, training, and guidance the group needs to continue to thrive and develop in the ever-changing, ever-advancing world of emergency support and recovery.
+We appreciate her years of service!

-Barb serves as the BC MO CERT Coordinator (officially beginning June 1, 2019).
-She completed CERT training on October 1, 2018 and was highly motivated to get involved in the CERT program and encouraging others to join in and prepare for emergencies.
+Barb completed CERT training on October 1, 2018 and was highly motivated to get involved in the CERT program and encouraging others to join in and prepare for emergencies.
 “Neighbors helping neighbors” will become the official slogan of the BC MO CERT in June.
-Barb’s vision for the BC MO CERT includes partnering with other existing groups to have their members cross-trained to the CERT program in an effort to enhance communities’ abilities to take care of themselves until help arrives.
 For more information on the BC MO CERT, click here.

 Christy came to us by way of the Benton County, MO Community Emergency Response Team.